ADA-Markets/FetcherBot/DOCUMENTATION.md

 **The "brain" of the application** - 1600+ lines of sophisticated mining logic.

 **Responsibilities:**
-- Polls Midnight API every 2 seconds for active challenges
+- Polls project API every 2 seconds for active challenges
 - Manages 11 parallel worker threads mining the same address
 - Processes 200 addresses sequentially (one at a time)
 - Handles ROM initialization for each new challenge